relaxxpls/gallery-client/README.md

-# gallery-frontend
+# Image Gallery

-Frontend for a Gallery app.
-A part of my internship at Sprinklr.
+Frontend for a simple image Gallery.
+Built using Typescript & NextJS.